mcodiglione/3dont/README.md

 - [ ] right click: select all subjects with this predicate and object
 - [ ] right click: plot predicate (scalar)
 - [ ] configure page (namespace)
+- [ ] add default to scalar queries equal to color

 ## License